-Last Updated August 18, 2024
+Last Updated April 18, 2025

-A collection of photographs of Missouri wildflowers discovered on Rachel’s prairie, a one acre patch of ground with a pond.
+A collection of photographs of Missouri wildflowers discovered on Rachel’s Prairie, a one acre patch of ground with a pond.

 Much of what catches the eye of a prairie are the flowers.
 I often look in wonderment of how the Creation demonstrates this random yet intentional process of claiming ground.
 While what humans would consider a weed, nature has designed to be just the right thing for the ground.
-The flowers evolve over time as the soil changes, transformed by the magic of chemistry as plants emerge on harsh ground, releasing chemicals that slowly change, year-to-year, the soil into a richer environment, serving host to a new generation of plants.
+The flowers evolve over time as the soil changes, transformed by the magic of chemistry as plants emerge on harsh ground, releasing chemicals that slowly change the soil, year-to-year, into a richer environment, serving host to a new generation of plants.

 Plants also produce fruit.
 So some of the photos will reflect what to expect in the Fall.
 What is remarkable, however, is that much of the abundance is too small to see.
 The minute seeds provide a banquet for birds, no longer needing bird feeders to survive the winter.
 Mice and voles consume them as well.
 And a few we can enjoy.